Updated August 2025

 - All powers and obligations of managers

 It is not unusual for signers to require periodic financial audits in the operations agreement.
-Periods are typically quarterly, annual, or every 120 days.

 Before Selling Your Business